 If for any reason you are unable to get tested for COVID-19, it is vital that you stay home, avoid close contact with others and maintain good hygiene for at least 7 days after your arrival in Sweden.

 If you test positive for COVID-19, you will be contacted by the healthcare services for a follow-up.
+This is handled in different ways in the different regions.
+You may be contacted by telephone or by mail.
 The healthcare services will notify you of the rules you must follow.
-This is done in different ways in the different regions.
-You may be contacted by telephone or by mail.